 At first, my fear made it hard for me to breathe, but I took comfort that others were more uncomfortable.
 One woman from Sweden was near hyperventilating, but she calmed in time.

 I overcame my fear with acceptance.
 The time for fear was when I was deciding whether to enter the cave.
 Now that I was here, I had to accept my choice.
-If this was how I died – from a cave collapse in Mexico – then that was my destiny, and at least it was doing something that enriched my life.
+If this was how I died – from a cave collapse in Mexico – then that was my destiny.
+At least it was doing something that enriched my life.
 For me, there is no other way to manage fear.

 Once we were settled, Alejandro took his chalice and blew the intense copal smoke into every corner of the cave.
 It was stifling and my eyes watered while my heart quickened, so I forced myself into mindful breathing.